From "just purchase this" to structure: How AI is revolutionizing the specification of requirements

 👉 This is where the operational effort – and the leverage of an automated requirement specification – becomes apparent.

-- How high is the proportion of procured volumes that are actually the subject of a request for quotations?
+- How high is the proportion of procured volumes that are actually the subject of a request for quotation?

 - What would be possible if more requirements were available in a structured way?